Custom Meta Tags

 To address this, many cars now use a ‘domain’ architecture, with cabling organised into functional domains.
 While this improves scalability and simplifies wiring, it still leads to inefficient cabling.

-Taking this further, a ‘zonal’ architecture organizes wiring into several modular zones, with hardware gateways throughout the car, and ECUs linking to the nearest gateway, thus reducing the length of wiring required, and simplifying the system.
+Taking this further, a ‘zonal’ architecture organises wiring into several modular zones, with hardware gateways throughout the car, and ECUs linking to the nearest gateway, thus reducing the length of wiring required, and simplifying the system.

 How to Overcome 48V Design Challenges